Skip to Main

 “It’s a great major, it’s very rewarding.
 You feel really good in the end when you can see your work come to fruition.
 If it’s something you enjoy.
 I would say go for it, and if I was able to do it, I think anyone can,” said Scott.

-If you are a girl or woman seeking engineering mentors, scholarship opportunities or information on woman in the filed visit society of woman engineers
+If you are a girl or woman seeking engineering mentors, scholarship opportunities or information on women in the field, click here.

 Local Trending News